auth0/docs/articles/private-saas/admin/creating-tenants.md

 ---
 section: private-saas
-description: How to automatically create tenants in the Appliance
+description: How to automatically create tenants in the Private SaaS
 ---

-# Appliance Administration: Automatic Creation of Tenants
+# Private SaaS Administration: Automatic Creation of Tenants

-If your business needs require you to create tenants regularly, you may automate this process in your Appliance instances.
+If your business needs require you to create tenants regularly, you may automate this process in your Private SaaS implementation.
 For example, you might need to create one tenant for each customer or project that goes live.

 ## Creating a Management API Client for the Root Tenant Authority